erikfrojdh/urecv/README.md

 # urecv - A small receiver for a single jungfrau module

 This is a small and simple receiver for a single JUNGFRAU module.
 It's very much in alpha stage so use it at your own risk.
-Actually so far it has **only been tested with the virtual server**.
+It supports streaming out data on zmq or writing to disk.

 Dependencies
 --------------